Check Compensation

 €0.075

 This ranking of the cheapest European airlines should help guide your next flight search.
-Our research found that overall, Wizz Air, Aegean, Vueling, and TAP were the airlines with the lowest passenger revenue per seat kilometre in 2023, but that doesn’t mean you shouldn’t look around.
-Airlines have periodic sales, last-minute deals, and special discounts for events like Black Friday, Christmas, and spring break.
-So, use this list as one of the tools in your arsenal to ensure you stick to your travel budget.
+Our research found that overall, Wizz Air, TAP, and SAS were the airlines with the lowest passenger revenue per seat kilometre in 2024, but that doesn’t mean you shouldn’t look around.

 Grabbing a deal from any of these airlines is a satisfying thing, and hopefully, it will stop you from constantly wondering why flights are so expensive right now.
 No one wants to give up travel, so go and seek out a bargain!